huqis/huqis/README.md

 __Note: this engine is still under development, syntax may change__

+## Syntax

+You can get more information about the syntax of this template engine in the [manual pages](manual/syntax.md).

 ## Getting Started

-Check this basic example of the [template syntax](manual/syntax.md):
+Check this basic example of the template syntax:

 ```html
 <html>